• Skip to primary navigation

 Instructions

-• If any lumps are formed during this process do not worry.
-Transfer them to a mixer grinder and grind them to a fine powder.
+If any lumps remain, transfer them to a mixer and grind to a fine powder.

 • Tagar is ready now.
 Let it come to room temperature, store it in an airtight container, and use it within 15 days.